 Only found in Turoe and Castlestrange, La Tène Stones are basically standing stones with carvings identical to those of Celtic tribes on the European mainland.

-"The old straight track" can be found in Ireland too - ley-hunters have identified several good examples.
-But as the science, history and even existence of ley-lines is disputed the field is wide open for interpretation.
-Basically ley-lines are alignments connecting important places, forming a grid on the landscape.
+"The old straight track" can be found in Ireland too - ley-hunters have identified several good examples on the Emerald Isle.
+Basically, ley-lines are linear alignments connecting important places, forming a grid on the landscape.
+But as the science, history and even existence of ley-lines is disputed, that means the field is wide open for interpretation.
 As these alignments are far less supported by hard evidence than the astronomical or solar alignment of an individual site a lot of ley-hunting quickly descends into mere speculation.

 Passage tombs are round tombs with a definitely identifiable passage leading from an entrance to the burial chamber.
 Most popular around 3,100 BC.
 One of the best-known passage tombs in the world is Newgrange, though nearby Knowth actually has two passages.
 Tombs like these two or the main tombs at Loughcrew often have spectacular astronomical, especially solar alignments.
 Geographical alignments seem obvious at Carrowmore.

-Portal tombs are constructed out of three (sometimes more) massive standing stones, bearing an even more massive slab.
-Looking like a portal.
+Portal tombs are constructed out of three (sometimes more) massive standing stones, bearing an even more massive slab, which then looks like a portal.
 The covering slab can be up to 100 tons in weight and forms the roof of a chamber.
-Most portal tombs were erected between 3,000 and 2,000 BC.
+Most portal tombs in Ireland were erected between 3,000 and 2,000 BC.

 These are ringforts located on promontories, one side of the "ring" often consisting of sheer cliffs.
 The Aran Islands do have the most spectacular forts of this kind, especially Dun Aonghasa.